Topics GeographyHeadlinesInfrastructureKatrinaNeighborhoodsPeopleRecreation

 The LRA plan to rebuild is at risk as legislators diddle

-Sheetrock costs too much ($8-11 per board), takes too long to buy (1-2 hr wait in contractors line) The
+Sheetrock costs too much ($8-11 per board), takes too long to buy (1-2 hr wait in contractors line)

-race problem is unchanged, perhaps even worse.
-A bit more out in the
+The race problem is unchanged, perhaps even worse.
+A bit more out in the open as people have become visibly frustrated with each other.

 Business is reopening, the restaurants are great!